-Unearned revenue includes amounts received for tuition and fees and certain auxiliary activities prior to the end of the fiscal year, but are related to the period(s) after June 30, 2022.
-HEERF funding was received in fiscal year 2021, and in accordance with GASB Statement No. 33, was recognized as revenue in fiscal year 2022 when eligibility requirements were met.
-At the close of fiscal year 2020, the University received a payment in the amount of \$23,000,000 from the Longwood University Real Estate Foundation for a 40 year property management agreement for all University owned student housing, the unearned balance at June 30, 2022 was \$21,842,123, the amount that will be earned in the next 12 months, \$575,000, is included in the Auxiliary unearned revenue noted below; the remaining \$21,267,123 is recorded as a non-current long term liability and will be recognized as revenue when earned (see Note 10).
-During fiscal year 2022, the University received \$2,000,498 of ARPA funds through the Commonwealth of Virginia to be used for student scholarships during the following fiscal year; accordingly, this revenue was recorded as unearned.
+Unearned revenue includes amounts received for tuition and fees and certain auxiliary activities prior to the end of the fiscal year, but are related to the period(s) after June 30, 2023.
+At the close of fiscal year 2020, the University received a payment in the amount of \$23,000,000 from the Longwood University Real Estate Foundation for a 40-year property management agreement for all University owned student housing, the unearned balance on June 30, 2023, was \$21,267,123, the amount that will be earned in the next 12 months, \$575,000, is included in the Auxiliary unearned revenue noted below; the remaining \$20,692,123 is recorded as a non-current long term liability and will be recognized as revenue when earned (see Note 10).
+During fiscal year 2023, the University still had \$708,994 of unspent ARPA funds, awarded through the Commonwealth of Virginia, to be used for student scholarships during the following fiscal year; accordingly, this revenue was recorded as unearned.